markblokpoel/mathlib/paper.md

 the same mathematical expression $\arg\max_{a\in A}f(a)$, where $A$ is a set of strings and $f(.)$ counts the length of each string.
 In both snippets the set $A$ is translated to ```words``` to comply with default Scala style.
-A non-functional implementation could look like this, where semantics (i.e., the meaning or function of the code) is mode difficult to analyze due to its use of mutable variables and a loop.
+A non-functional implementation could look like this, where semantics (i.e., the meaning or function of the code) is more difficult to analyze due to its use of mutable variables and a loop.

 ```scala
 def f(a: String): Int = a.length